 The present New York State Retirement system is unfair, unjust and discriminatory to its civil servants who have served this Empire State of ours faithfully with more than 30 years of service.
-Employees with service of 36 years or more, and one with service of 39 years, like the writer, when eligible to retire can't get half pay as a retirement allowarce under "No Option", whereas new employees after 1960, who are on a non-cotributory basis are guarateed half pay retirement upon completing 30 years of service.
+Employees with service of 36 years or more, and one with service of 39 years, like the writer. when eligible to retire can't get half pay as a retirement allowance under "No Option", whereas new employees after 1960, who are on a non-cotributory basis are guarateed half pay retirement upon completing 30 years of service.
 The retirement system therefore, has two classes of future retirees.
 Those with over 30 years of service who contributed towards the \$3 billion retirement fund accorded "second class citiezns" treatment, and the new employees after 1960 being the favared ones to enjoy a proper and equitable future pension (guaranteed half pay after 30 years) upon retirement.
-My pension estimate on the date I qualify for retirement under "No of service will approximate 48% -not after 30 years, but upon completion of 39 years of State Service.
-The inequity causing my estimated pension to be less than nalf pay after 39 years of service repay same.
-The money in our pension system which the senior employees o' the State paid into is almost \$3 billion, which earns over 4.5% per annum.
-The State Retirement System credits 4% to the individual accounts of its senior emr:oyees at interest on the money contributed over the years.
-In all fairness to the older employee, the excess investment income that money earns should be applied totwtards allowing the 1/60 pension credit to all employees.
+My pension estimate on the date I qualify for retirement under "No Option", after completing 39 years of service will approximate 48% -not after 30 years, but upon completion of 39 years of State Fervice.
+The inequity causing my estimated pension to be less than half pay after 39 years of service is due to my deficiency being so high, that it's impossible to repay same.
+The money in our pension system which the senior employees of the State paid into is almost \$3 billion, which earns over 4.5% per annum.
+The State Retirement System credits 4% to the individual accounts of its senior emproyees at interest on the money contributed over the years.
+In all fairness to the older employee, money earns should be applied totwtards allowing the 1/60 pension credit to all employees.
 Note, one-half of one percent on approximately \$3 billion is almost \$16 million annually.
 The trend on our present society is to take care of its older citizens so that their retirement income is adequate.
-Senior employees only ask to be guaranteed half pay retirement after 30 years tering service after 1960.
-There should be no distinction in our State regardless of the years spent in civil service.
-I trust that the legislature and the executive branch of our Government, and the Comptroller, the trustee of the Retirement System will cor- A STATE EMPLOYEE Governor Names Two ALBANY - Governor Rockefeller has named two new members of the Industrial Exhibits Authority in the State Department of Agriculture and Markets.
-They John W. Lyons of Williamsville, who succeeds Clayton C. Taylor of Lawtons, and Ralph R. ceeds George L. Babson Sr. of hearing.
-Syracuse.
+Senior employees only ask to be guaranteed half pay retirement after 30 years of service like the employees enshould be no distinction in our State regardless of the years spent in civil service.
+I trust that the legislature and the executive branch of our Government, and the Comptroller, the trustee of the Retirement System will correct this inequity at the next sessio nof the legislature.
+A STATE EMPLOYEE Governor Names Two ALBANY - Governor Rockefeller has named two new members of the Industrial Exhibits Authority in the State Department of Agriculture and Markets.
+They John W. Lyons of Williamsville, who succeeds Clayton C. Whitney Jr. of Pompey, who succeeds George L. Babson Sr. of Syracuse.
 Civil Service Law & You By WILLIAM GOFFEN